-- Large vacuum pumps and their components are designed for vacuum service; they are not designed to be pressurized which could cause them to burst possibly expelling shrapnel at lethal velocities.
-Serious accidents have been caused by intentional pressurization of vacuum systems and their components. - □ Never pressurize any part of a vacuum system for test or any other purpose. - Always provide pressure relief when designing diffusion pumps into systems and ensure that pressure relief motion is limited to safe envelopes. - □ Never permit the hazards in Table 3 to develop.
+Large vacuum pumps and their components are designed for vacuum service.
+They are not designed for pressurization, which could cause them to burst possibly expelling shrapnel at lethal velocities.
+Serious accidents have been caused by intentional pressurization of vacuum systems and their components.

+- Never pressurize any part of a vacuum system for test or any other purpose. - Always provide pressure relief when designing diffusion pumps into systems and ensure that pressure relief motion is limited to safe envelopes. - Never permit the hazards in the following table to develop.